49 small business ideas for teen entrepreneurs

 4. Designing greeting cards

-Greeting cards are another low-cost, high-margin item that you can craft and sell.
+Greeting cards are another low-cost, high-margin item you can craft and sell.
 You can create digital designs to print or hand-craft creative cards yourself.

 5. Producing value-added food products